 You are probably already aware of contemporary works that deal with climate change and energy sources, such as Al Gore’s film, An Inconvenient Truth (film).
-There are also many historical and biographical plays and films that focus on extractive industries, our fossil-fuel-based way of life, and environmental degradation (including the production of GHG and global warming).
+There are also many historical and biographical plays and films that focus on extractive industries, our fossil-fuel-based way of life, and environmental degradation.

 - Conference of the Parties (COP) – delegates from the U.S., other developed countries, less-developed countries, island and low-lying nations in a meeting to decide what should be done to reduce and minimize global warming and its impacts.